-Bailey, a Republican, was the representative for Massachusetts's 9th congressional district from 1861 to 1863.
+Bailey was the representative for Massachusetts’s 9th congressional district and was a Republican.
+He served from 1861 to 1863.

 From Jul 1861 to Jun 1862, Bailey missed 147 of 207 roll call votes, which is 71.0%.
 This is much worse than the median of 27.9% among the lifetime records of representatives serving in Jun 1862.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|